w3c/svgwg/master/text.md

 method is used to find which character caused a text glyph to be rendered at a given position in the coordinate system.
-Because the relationship between characters and glyphs is not one-to-one, only the first character of the relevant <a>typographic character</a> is returned When getCharNumAtPosition(<var>point</var>) is called, the following steps are run:</p>
+Because the relationship between characters and glyphs is not one-to-one, only the first character of the relevant [=typographic character=] is returned When getCharNumAtPosition(<var>point</var>) is called, the following steps are run:

 <ol class='algorithm'>
 <li>Assign an index to each character in the DOM within this element,